fpjohnston/TECO-64/doc/linux.md

 -I*initfile*, --initialize=*initfile*
  - Open *initfile* as an indirect command file (using the EI command).
 If file does not exist, TECO will try opening *initfile.tec*.

- - If *initfile* is a string in single or double quotes, then that is treated as a command string instead of a file name.

--I, --initialize (default)
- - Use the TECO_INIT environment variable to find the name of the initialization file.
-If TECO_INIT is not defined, then no initialization occurs before TECO starts.

- - If the value of TECO_INIT is in single or double quotes, then that is treated as a command string instead of a file name.
+This overrides any initialization file specified using the TECO_INIT environment variable.

 -i, --noinitialize
  - Do not use any initialization file, and do not check TECO_INIT.